rahim-hashim/video_transcripts/_Transcripts/Andrew Huberman/20240508_Andrew Huberman.md

 *  let's assume for want of a better word,
 *  that lucid dreaming is helpful, it's meaningful,
 *  and that we should engage in it.
-*  If that's the case, that it confers some type
+*  If that's the case that it confers
-*  of evolutionary benefit, then you would expect
+*  some type of evolutionary benefit,
-*  that a lot of people would be doing it.
+*  then you would expect that a lot of people would be doing it.
 *  But if you look at the statistics,
 *  somewhere between maybe just 10 to 20% of the population
 *  are natural lucid dreamers.
-*  And so from an evolutionary perspective, I could say,
+*  And so from an evolutionary perspective,
-*  well, if it was so powerful, it was so meaningful,
+*  I could say, well, if it was so powerful,
-*  because we know everyone sleeps, and for the most part,
+*  it was so meaningful, because we know everyone sleeps,
+*  and for the most part,
 *  we can say that almost everyone dreams.
 *  If that's the case, then those must clearly serve a purpose.
 *  But the fact that very few people are lucid dreamers,
 *  doesn't that tell us that it isn't necessarily beneficial?
 *  So from that perspective, I can play those numbers.
-*  There is an inherent flaw in my argument there,
+*  There is an inherent flaw in my argument there, however,
-*  however, because that assumes based on the argument
+*  because that assumes based on the argument
 *  I've just given you, that we have stopped evolving.
 *  And of course we have not.
 *  And so perhaps that 10 to 20% of the population